githubdl2018/wf-repository/readme.txt

 git is a version control
-git is free software distribute under the gpl end
+git is free software distribute under the gpl git diff cant be used